DoTheEvo/Traefik-simplest-step-by-step/README.md

         exposedByDefault: false
     ```

-   later on when traefik container is running, use command `docker logs traefik` and check if there is `"Configuration loaded from file: /traefik.yml"`.
+   later on when traefik container is running, use command `docker logs traefik` and check if there is notice stating:
-Or run command `docker inspect -f '{{ .Mounts }}' traefik` to see active mounts on a running container.
+   `"Configuration loaded from file: /traefik.yml"`.
+Or run command `docker inspect -f '{{ .Mounts }}' traefik`
+   to see active mounts on a running container.
-You don't want to be the moron who makes changes to traefik.yml and it does nothing because the file is not in use.
+   You don't want to be the moron who makes changes to traefik.yml
+   and it does nothing because the file is not actually being used.

-- **create `.env`** file that contains variables that will be available for docker-compose
+- **create `.env`** file that contains variables (usernames, passwords, ip addreses, apikeys, domain names,..)
+that will be available for docker-compose
-as enviroment variables when running the `up` command.
+as enviroment variables when running the `docker-compose up` command.</br>
 This alows compose files to be moved from system to system more freely and changes are done to the .env file,
-so there's smaller possibility for a fuckup.
+so there's smaller possibility for a fuckup when forgeting to change some variable in a big compose file.

     `.env`
     ```